 The neuro-oncology clinical nurse specialist provides an excellent link between your medical, nursing and practical needs.
-They can facilitate referrals and investigations, and provide advice and counsel during the difficult times.
+They can facilitate referrals and investigations, and they provide advice and counsel during difficult times.
+They will generally know you best during your treatment and follow-up, can advise on many issues or get help from the appropriate clinician for your symptoms.